By Amy Gorin, MS, RDN

 - Ovega-3 Vegetarian/Vegan Omega-3 Supplement (contains DHA and EPA)

-Golden Milk Chia Pudding from Dixya at Food, Pleasure & Health
+Golden Milk Chia Pudding from Dixya Bhattarai, RD at Food, Pleasure & Health

 Pumpkin Pie Smoothie from my own kitchen

-Truffle Mushroom Eggs Benedict from Kara at The Foodie Dietitian
+Truffle Mushroom Eggs Benedict from Kara Lydon, RD at The Foodie Dietitian

-Easy Egg Drop Soup from Diana at The Baby Steps Dietitian
+Easy Egg Drop Soup from Diana Rice, RD at The Baby Steps Dietitian

-Another food that's one of the best vegetarian sources of omega-3s: Francesco Rinaldi Fortified Tomato & Basil sauce, which offers 32 mg DHA per half-cup serving.
+When it comes to plant-based sources of omega-3s, you have many options.
+Another food that's one of the best vegetarian sources of omega-3s: Francesco Rinaldi Fortified Tomato & Basil sauce, which offers 32 milligrams DHA per half-cup serving.
 Top whole-grain pasta with the sauce, or incorporate it into any of these recipes:

-Mexican Rice from Christy at Christy Wilson Nutrition
+Mexican Rice from Christy Wilson, RD at Christy Wilson Nutrition

 Protein Punch Marinara Spaghetti Squash from my own kitchen